LPA Spring Meeting

 •Relinquishment of Ego

-Christi Bird, of Frost & Sullivan, will be presenting the 2015 Mid-year Report: Forecast and Analysis of the Global Market for Laboratory Products.
+Christi Bird, of Frost & Sullivan, presented the 2015 Mid-year Report: Forecast and Analysis of the Global Market for Laboratory Products.

 K.C.
-Warawa, of K.C. & Associates, will not only digest the 2015 Laboratory Purchasing Trends Survey, but she will also have some insightful findings regarding a website survey she is currently conducting.
+Warawa, of K.C. & Associates, presented the 2015 Laboratory Purchasing Trends Survey and a new website survey.

 Click the pic below for pictures of past